 - "Time heals all wounds."
 As anyone who has experienced traumatic events can tell you, old wounds do not just politely disappear because you left them sitting untouched, and wounds caused by abuse are no different.

 - "Everyone should just forgive and forget."
 One way abusers dodge responsibility is by appearing conciliatory.
 Psychopathic abusers especially are notoriously slick at escaping accountability in any way possible.
-For "forgive and forget" to even be a healthy decision, people (not just an abused person) need to keep responsibility on an abuser without letting him/her off the hook.
+For "forgive and forget" to even be a healthy decision, people (not just an abused person) need to keep responsibility on an abuser without letting them off the hook.
 The abuse has to actually be over.
 An abuser has to actually be of mind to become a better person.
 That, however, is unlikely.
 Abuse can't be just in the calm parts of an ongoing cycle of abuse or continuing covertly with an abuser pretending to have changed.
 Such often happens after public "amends" have been made.
 Stopping abuse can't be just lip service.
-An abuser has to be held responsible for stopping abusive conduct and improving his own behavior.
+An abuser has to be held responsible for stopping abusive conduct and improving their own behavior.
 Even if any of this is possible or likely, a victim of abuse can justifiably be uncomfortable around abusers, even former and repentant ones.
 "Forgive and forget" is a dangerous and harmful platitude.
-An unlucky party who has experienced abuse has a right to continue his/her life without any obligation to "forgive and forget" and any interference from an abuser.
+An unlucky party who has experienced abuse has a right to continue their life without any obligation to "forgive and forget" and any interference from an abuser.

 - "Don't sink to their level."
 The extension of the "forgive and forget" and "cheer up, it can't be that bad" fallacies, this is insulting, insensitive and abusive in a different way.
 Saying it implies that anything other than easy forgiving and forgetting is petty, childish and vindictive when someone wants to take serious steps to ensure their abusers actually face consequences.